wn9237/rest_spec/markdowns/api/tabledefinition_post_permissions.md

   "sendSharingEmail": true
 }
 ```
+In the request body, supply a JSON representation of [permission](../resources/permission.md) object.
 ##### Response
 Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {